calexandrepcjr/code-of-conduct/README.md

 # Code of Conduct

-This repository contains the {institution} [Code of Conduct](code-of-conduct-EN.md), used at PHPRio website and other events, meetups, and user groups.
+This repository contains the {institution} [Code of Conduct](code-of-conduct-EN.md), used at {institution} website and other events, meetups, and user groups.

 # License